IrishBruse/Smarter-Semicolon/README.md

 In case you don't want the newly-inserted line, simply putting another semicolon will cancel the insertion, and the cursor goes back to the previous position.

 ## Supported Languages
+- Fallsback on c style if language is not known (New)
+- Rust (New)
+- JavascriptReact, TypescriptReact (New)
 - C#
 - C/C++
 - Java